A/PROF JANE MUNRO

 Background and Experience

 Jane grew up in Melbourne and completed her medical degree at Monash University with honours.
 She then completed her training as a paediatrician at the Royal Children’s Hospital along with a Masters of Public Health and training in pain medicine.
 Jane did paediatric rheumatology training at the Royal Children’s Hospital and Monash Medical Centre.
+She has a Masters of Health Service Management.

 In 2004, Jane won a Churchill Trust Fellowship and travelled to the leading international paediatric hospitals.
 She then undertook a National Institute of Clinical Studies Fellowship with a focus on improving clinical care.
 Jane was the national chair of the Australian Paediatric Rheumatology Group (2010-2015), is on the Clinical Leadership Group (Musculoskeletal) for the Victorian Government Health Minister and past chair of the Victorian Paediatric State Committee.
 She has an ongoing involvement in teaching medical students and trainee paediatricians as well as her paediatrician colleagues.
+Jane is on the Victorian Government COVID Taskforce for healthcare worker infection prevention and wellbeing.

 Jane believes in building a strong partnership between herself and the young people and families she sees.
 Jane believes medical care should be individualised for the young person at the centre of any consultation or management decision.
 She takes a proactive team approach to achieve a positive experience for everyone she cares for.
 She believes in multi-disciplinary care for children with complex needs and works closely with each family as well as clinicians from different disciplines, particularly physiotherapists, psychologists and occupational therapists.